Probabilities of the Third Type: Statistical Relational Learning and Reasoning with Relative Frequencies: Conclusion

 FLBN also advance statistical relational learning from large interpretations by supporting learning from randomly sampled subdomains.
 This is underpinned by a rigorous analysis of their asymptotic behaviour.
 In particular, it is shown that unlike other, Type II formalisms currently in use, a large subclass of parametric families of FLBN display uniform convergence in the parameter space, which is key for the asymptotic considerations to have practical relevance.

 \acks{This contribution was supported by LMUexcellent, funded by the Federal Ministry of Education and Research (BMBF) and the Free State of Bavaria under the Excellence Strategy of the Federal Government and the L\"{a}nder.
-We would also like to thank Vera Koponen for several insightful conversations, and Fran\c{c}ois Bry and Kailin Sun for their very helpful comments on an earlier version of the manuscript.}
+We would also like to thank Vera Koponen for several insightful conversations, and Fran\c{c}ois Bry and Kailin Sun for their very helpful comments on an earlier version of the manuscript.
+Finally, we would like to thank the anonymous reviewers for their thoroughness, which significantly improved the manuscript.}

 0.2in